mypsycho/SwingAppFramework/README.txt

   Creates a menu of 2 buttons 'open' and 'save' in a menu bar.

-- Some annoying details have been cleaned:
+- Some annoying details from original framework have been cleaned:
+    .
 Strategy for Plateform type is open :
-      A default strategy is provided, a user strategy can be defined using java.util.ServiceLoader Application lifecycles are modifiable and extensible.
+      A default strategy is provided, a user strategy can be defined using java.util.ServiceLoader .
+Application lifecycles are modifiable and extensible.
+    .
 View strategies are not bound to a class of Application but can be reused.
+    .
 Property interpretation syntax is extensible and fully modifiable.
+    .
 Property interpretation syntax can call java.lang.System properties.
+    .
 Default Application name and vendor are defined using reflection.
+    .
 Properties and java files are in the same package.
+    .
 Nested classes are supported using the java name (with $ as separator).

-- Contains some nice components:
+- Contains combined components:
     Tree Table,
     CheckBox Tree,
     auto-fireAction text field,